justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 ![[Pasted image 20231018084334.png | 350]]
 - this is dumb tho because it no longer stores memory so ->
 ![[Pasted image 20231018084651.png | 350]]
+- so the enable bit is just switching between the feedback loop and the data pin